JGiola/dotfiles/README.md

 This repository contains my dotfiles.
 I’m trying to keep them well organized and to try to put all the configurations states and caches following the [XDG Base Directory Specification].

-For now is set for working okey inside a Debian WSL2 container and on a macOS machine, maybe in the future it will be updated for other machines...
+For now is set for working ok inside a Debian WSL2 container and on a macOS machine, maybe in the future it will be updated for other machines...

 ## How To